The living wage is based on the amount an individual needs to earn to cover the basic costs of living.

 The basic idea is that these are the minimum pay rates needed to let workers lead a decent life.

-How much is it, exactly?
+How much is the living wage?

-The living wage is now set at £8.55 an hour in London and £7.45 an hour in the rest of the UK.
+The living wage is now set at £9.15 an hour in London and £7.85 an hour in the rest of the UK.

 How much do people actually earn?

-The most authoritative data comes from the Annual Survey of Hours and Earnings 2011, compiled by the Office for National Statistics.
+The most authoritative data comes from the Annual Survey of Hours and Earnings compiled by the Office for National Statistics.

+Some workers have had to fight to have their employer adopt the living wage.
 Cleaners in the Houses of Parliament went on strike back in 2005 to demand pay rises that would bring them up to the living wage.
 They achieved their aim in 2006.

 Some cleaners on the London Underground staged industrial action, including strikes, over two years before Transport for London (TFL) conceded a deal based on the living wage in 2010.